 Researchers believe that because Vitamin D is important to brain function, then insufficient levels play a role in depression and other mental illnesses.
 People experiencing depression have been found to have lower levels of Serotonin, especially in winter.

-So taking the family for a simple walk in the sunlight will help to keep Serotonin levels as they should be, and to banish those winter blues away.
+So taking the family for a simple walk in the sunlight will help keep Serotonin levels as they should be and banish those winter blues away.

 Reasons to go outdoors #3 – Great Green Exercise

 We all know that it’s important to keep active no matter what the weather.
-The mental health charity Mind is very clear in its message that people who are more physically active have more positive emotions and higher levels of self-esteem.
+The mental health charity Mind is obvious in its message that people who are more physically active have more positive emotions and higher levels of self-esteem.

 Spending time outdoors is thought to help us de-stress by reducing levels of cortisol, a “stress hormone”, in the brain.
 Recent studies reveal that just five minutes of “green exercise”, an exercise in a natural environment, can rapidly improve mental wellbeing and self-esteem, particularly in young people.